-How to pass your final exam on anatomy & physiology
+How to pass your final exam on anatomy and physiology

 Chances are that they’re already available as part of your course material or at your campus library, but if not there is a wealth of resources available online.
 Many textbook titles are listed online at databases such as the Free Book Centre or at many university websites and blogs queryable by Google.
 Nowadays, the only things you need to pass an exam is access to the internet and juuust enough time.
 Both of which you should already have if you’re reading this article.